sacktock/p5-assignment/README.md

 Index.html (example page)
 -------------------------

-The head _<Head>_ attaches and runs all the scripts to the webpage.
-The _<script type="text/javascript">_ executes some javascript once the DOM has loaded, which adds eventlisteners and attaches functions to all the DOM elements.
-The _<body>_ defines all the DOM elements using html tags, giving them unique Ids and enclosing some of them in _<div>s_ for stylistic effect.
+The head _<head>_ attaches and runs all the scripts to the webpage.
+The _<script type="text/javascript">_ executes some javascript once the DOM has loaded, which adds _EventListeners_ and attaches functions to all the DOM elements.
+The _"<body>"_ defines all the DOM elements using html tags, giving them unique Ids and enclosing some of them in _"<div>"s_ for stylistic effect.
 Labels and text are also added for stylistic purposes.

 Index.js
 --------